- Office of Student Affairs

 Students who are ill and miss classes are responsible for notifying their professors concerning missed classes/assignments.
 Written excuses are not issued.

 Confidentiality: All medical records are strictly confidential and no information is released without authorization from the student in accordance with the laws of the State of Ohio.
-Medical records are kept for 4 years after a student leaves ONU, and then they the records are destroyed.
+Medical records are kept for 4 years after a student leaves ONU, and then the records are destroyed.

 - Physical examinations